adriansteinj/CommonsGovernanceSimulation/README.md

 - A reputation-based mechanism, where individual agents develop trust towards each other through learning about the individuals around them and cooperating only conditional upon the reputation of others, leading to cooperation or punishment for defectors.
 - An identity-based mechanism that relies on social norms, which agents learn through observation of others, and which interact with each agent's identification with and affective commitment towards the group.

+The implementation of the identity mechanism is in the [a relative link](cprsim.py) file, the reputation mechanism is still in development.

 **Theoretical hypotheses**

 These two parallel mechanisms together constitute a novel cognitive-behavioral framework of CPR governance which yields testable hypotheses about the effects of several key intervention variables on system-level beliefs and behaviors.

 These hypotheses are:
-1. The reputation and identity mechanisms in isolation will result in less cooperation and less sustainable resource use than the combination of the two mechanisms (Bergami & Bagozzi, 2000).
+1. Directed, incomplete networks should sustain cooperation levels equally as high as complete networks while maintaining more idealistic social norms due to overestimation of others’ appropriation (Shreedhar et al., 2018).
 2. Cooperation should be higher in groups with homogeneously high levels of identification than in groups with more heterogeneous levels of identification (Habyarimana et al., 2007).
 3. Increased resource levels should correlate with increased identification and affective commitment as the system moves from an exploitation towards a conservation phase (Mosimane et al., 2012).
+4. The reputation and identity mechanisms in isolation will result in less cooperation and less sustainable resource use than the combination of the two mechanisms (Bergami & Bagozzi, 2000).
-4. Revealing everyone’s current strategy for resource use should increase cooperation through reputation mechanisms in groups larger than 20 (Aflagah et al., 2019).
+5. Revealing everyone’s current strategy for resource use should increase cooperation through reputation mechanisms in groups larger than 20 (Aflagah et al., 2019).

-5. Directed, incomplete networks should sustain cooperation levels equally as high as complete networks while maintaining more idealistic social norms due to overestimation of others’ appropriation (Shreedhar et al., 2018).
+The [a relative link](Testing Cooperation Hypotheses.ipynb) Notebook shows the testing of these hypotheses with the common-pool resource governance model.